orlokinlight/ASNAAT/README.md

 ## Command line arguments

 Executing the tool is very simple and straight forward.
 The tool is setup to use default wordlists in order to provided a tailored report file documenting what we believe to be the most important data for an investigation.
-However, if you wish to use your own wordlist there is a option to do so.
-(NOTE: Using your own wordlist will only extract artifacts found.
-The report won't have a detailed analysis.)
 The image type that this tool is made for are TAR files.
 The following options are available:

 ```bash
 Usage:   python ASNAAT.py [options] <inputfile>